Limelight (1952 film)

 Limelight is a 1952 American comedy-drama film written, produced, directed by, and starring Charlie Chaplin, based on a novella by Chaplin titled Footlights.
 The score was composed by Chaplin and arranged by Ray Rasch.

-The film stars Chaplin as a washed-up comedian who saves a suicidal dancer, played by Claire Bloom, from killing herself, and both try to get through life; additional roles are provided by Nigel Bruce, Sydney Earl Chaplin, Wheeler Dryden, and Norman Lloyd, with an appearance from Buster Keaton.
+The film stars Chaplin as a washed-up comedian who saves a suicidal dancer, played by Claire Bloom, from killing herself, and both try to get through life.
+Additional roles are provided by Nigel Bruce, Sydney Earl Chaplin, Wheeler Dryden, and Norman Lloyd, with an appearance by Buster Keaton.
 In dance scenes, Bloom is doubled by Melissa Hayden.

 Upon the film's release, critics' reception was divided; it was heavily boycotted in the United States because of Chaplin's alleged communist sympathies, and failed commercially.
 However, the film was re-released in the United States in 1972, which included its first screening in Los Angeles.
-This allowed the decades-old film to be in contention for the 45th Academy Awards where Chaplin won his only competitive Oscar.
+This allowed the two-decades-old film to be in contention for the 45th Academy Awards where Chaplin won his only competitive Oscar.
 Today, the film is sometimes regarded as one of Chaplin's best and most personal works, and has attained a cult following.

 Plot

-The movie is set in London in 1914, on the eve of World War I, and the year Chaplin made his first film.
-Calvero (Charlie Chaplin), once a famous stage clown, but now a washed-up drunk, saves a young dancer, Thereza "Terry" Ambrose (Claire Bloom), from a suicide attempt.
+In London in 1914, on the eve of World War I, Calvero, once a famous stage clown, but now a washed-up drunk, saves a young dancer, Thereza "Terry" Ambrose, from a suicide attempt.
 Nursing her back to health, Calvero helps Terry regain her self-esteem and resume her dancing career.
 In doing so, he regains his own self-confidence, but an attempt to make a comeback is met with failure.
-Terry says she wants to marry Calvero despite their age difference; however, she has befriended Neville (Sydney Earl Chaplin), a young composer who Calvero believes would be better suited to her.
+Terry says she wants to marry Calvero despite their age difference; however, she has befriended Neville, a young composer who Calvero believes would be better suited to her.
 In order to give them a chance, Calvero leaves home and becomes a street entertainer.
 Terry, now starring in her own show, eventually finds Calvero and persuades him to return to the stage for a benefit concert.
-Reunited with an old partner (Buster Keaton), Calvero gives a triumphant comeback performance.
-He suffers a heart attack during a routine, however, and dies in the wings while watching Terry, the second act on the bill, dance on stage.
+Reunited with an old partner, Calvero gives an ambiguously triumphant comeback performance.
+At its end, he suffers a heart attack onstage and is placed on a cot.
+Anticipating his imminent death, Calvero asks to see Terry, who is the next act, dance.
+Carried to the wings, he appears not to open his eyes, and then dies as she dances.